novakho/novakho-test.github.io/index.md

 ## Welcome to Novak Space

+I would like to share what I gain from daily work and previous experience here, including some ideas on various OS, languages, trips and foods.
+Of course I also need you tell me some stuffs about the defect or weakness of my idea so that I can know more about the truth of this world.

 You can use the [editor on GitHub](https://github.com/Novak-coder/Novak-coder/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown